ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

   / title /         -1: \
           "Not Found",
   / detail /        -2: \
-          "No Signed Statement found with the specified ID", / instance /      -3: \
+          "No Signed Statement found with the specified ID"
-          "urn:ietf:params:scitt:error:notFound"
 ~~~

 #### Eventual Consistency